 Take a look at McAfee's consumer range and you'll find it's mostly about one product.
 McAfee Total Protection is a one-stop security suite which includes antivirus, a firewall, spam filter, malicious URL blocking, file encryption, a password manager, secure file deletion, app and web performance boosters, even basic free Identity Theft Protection for US customers.

-- You can sign up for McAfee Total Protection here if you are on the UK
+- You can sign up for McAfee Total Protection here if you are in the UK

 - Or buy McAfee Total Protection from the US site if you reside there

-- McAfee Total Protection is currently on sale from AU$29.95 in Australia – that's AU$55 off or more the regular price
+- McAfee Total Protection is currently on sale from AU$90.95 in Australia – that's AU$74 off the regular price

 You can also click various tabs at the top of the screen – PC Security, PC Performance, My Privacy – to view separate panels with their own groups of features.
-These also waste plenty of space, with a large part of the screen containing a status icon, a 'Your PC's protected' message and a lot of white space.
+These also waste plenty of space, so for instance the PC Performance area includes only three useful elements: a couple of buttons and an on/ off status indicator.
+We've seen more features on desktop widgets.

-This might have some appeal to casual users who don't want to be overwhelmed by lots of buttons, toolbars or detailed system information, but experts are likely to become frustrated.
+This approach could have some appeal to casual users who might be overwhelmed by lots of buttons or technical information, but more experienced users could become frustrated.

 McAfee Total Protection keeps its antivirus scanning options to a minimum: just a Quick Scan, a Full System Scan and the ability to scan custom items directly from the Explorer right-click menu.